 Employers requesting abatement assistance shall be informed that OSHA is willing to work with them even after citations have been issued and provides incentives for immediate onsite abatement of certain types of violations.
-For further information see Chapter 6, Section IV, Employer Immediately Corrects.
+For further information see Chapter 6, Section IV, Effect on Penalties if Employer Immediately Corrects.